 The two types of breast implants commonly used today are saline implants and silicone gel implants.
 Both are comprised of a silicone shell.
 Saline implants are filled with saline, a saltwater solution.
 Silicone implants are filled with silicone gel.

 During your first consultation for breast augmentation, Dr. Vitenas will take the time to understand your goals, answer any questions you may have and go over your medical history.
-You will see several before and after photos of previous breast augmentation Houston patients.
+You will see several before and after photos of previous Breast Augmentation in Houston patients.
 Dr. Vitenas will go over reasonable and expected outcomes and explain the details of the technique used called the dual plane method, the recovery, the risks, as well as financing options.

 Through his 30 years of experience, Dr. Vitenas has determined that the most successful breast augmentation results are achieved when women abstain from wearing any type of bra for at least six weeks after their breast surgery.
 This ensures that the breast pocket will heal in an ideal shape so that the implant settles naturally on the chest and moves smoothly with the body.